 There’s an element of risk in booking accommodation last minute if you use a service like Airbnb.
-All of the best places go quickly, so you are left with new listings that don’t have any reviews or negative reviews.
+All the best places go quickly, so you are left with new listings with no reviews or lots of negative reviews.

 A good example is my current home in Poznan, Poland.
 It was booked three weeks before arriving in the city, and the price was low at £235 for the month.
 The issue was that the listing had no reviews.